 All children taking part in entertainment performances and modelling assignments must be supervised.
-Such supervision can be undertaken by the child’s own parent, or the production company must provide an approved registered chaperone.
+Such supervision can be undertaken by the child’s own parent, a registered voluntary chaperone or for professional paid performances the production company must provide an approved registered professional chaperone.

 The chaperone’s role is to ensure the welfare of the child and is the person to whom the child looks to for guidance, protection and support within the entertainment industry.

-Chaperones are licensed by the local authority in which they live.
+Chaperones are licensed by the local authority in which they live and pay their Council Tax to.
 The licence is issued for 3 years and there is no charge.

 What do I need to do?

-- After you have submitted your form, we will email you a link to carry out the DBS check - follow this link to complete the online DBS application and pay the fee (£12 for a voluntary sector DBS and £56 for a professional chaperone DBS)
+- After you have submitted the above information and it has been checked, we will email you a link to carry out the DBS check.
+You will need to complete the online DBS application and pay the fee - £12.76 for a voluntary sector DBS and £56 for a professional chaperone DBS.